rocheseb/TCCON/tccon_app/README.md

 ### README ###

-This app requires python 2.7.x (not tested with python 3.x) and bokeh 0.12.10 and netCDF4 installed.
+This app requires python 2.7.x (not tested with python 3.x) and bokeh (tested up to 0.12.16) and netCDF4 installed.

 	https://bokeh.pydata.org/en/latest/docs/installation.html